 Within the KS4 Business Studies curriculum students are taught about a number of laws which the government has created to safeguard employees in the workplace.
 Focus is specifically placed upon the minimum wage, the EU Working Time Directive, as well as legislation surrounding race, sex, age or disability discrimination.
 At KS5 students explore competition law, including the Fair Trade Act / Competitions Act, Enterprise Act and the role of the financial Conduct Authority.
 They also cover Labour Market Legislation, including the Equality Act and the role of the Equality and Human Rights Commission, as well as Environmental Legislation.
 Students also consider the impact that changes in the UK and EU legal environment have on UK businesses and their decision making.

-In Mathematics, students focus on the mathematics of speed limits and alcohol units, as well as understanding the need to follow universal algebraic rules and conventions.
+In Mathematics, students focus on the mathematics of speed limits, as well as understanding the need to follow universal algebraic rules and conventions.

 In Politics, students understand the law making processes and how and when laws can be changed over time.
 They also consider the extent to which political participation remains within the legal framework of the UK and the USA.
 In Economics (KS4 and 5), students explore the economic reasons for the implementation of certain laws that protect individuals and society from negative consequences.
 Students who take Law for A Level develop a deep understanding of the English legal system and the principles upon which it is based.